- Accommodation. There is a lot of accommodation in Tamworth

 There are plenty of tickets available to interesting things,

 not to mention that most things are actually free anyway

 or the tickets are only available at the door.

 For events at the Longyard Hotel, buy tickets at the bottleshop next to the pub.

-For the paying shows at Wests there is a ticket box outside the club,
+For the paying shows at Wests there and Diggers is a ticket box in the foyer at Wests,

 or buy tickets on-line.